MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1450.md

 (g) Peroxide formers should be dated upon receipt, again dated upon opening, and stored away from heat and light with tight-fitting, nonmetal lids.

-(h) Open shelves used for chemical storage should be secured to the wall and contain3/4-inch lips.
+(h) Open shelves used for chemical storage should be secured to the wall and contain 3/4-inch lips.
 Secondary containment devices should be used as necessary.

 (i) Consult the SDS and keep incompatibles separate during transport, storage, use, and disposal.